theKidOfArcrania/utd-standings/README.md

 python standings.py
 ```

-After starting the python script, just type in a list of student names delimited
+After starting the python script, first type in which search query to search for
+(name, email, or net-id), and then type in a list of student names delimited
-by spaces.
+by commas.